cassproject/cass-editor/README.md

     https://cassproject.github.io/cass-editor/index.html?select=Add

 ## Select verbose
-If your app needs to have the entire competency or relation returned as part of the selection, use `selectVerbose=true`.
+If your app needs to have the entire competency or relation returned as part of the selection, or the framework that the competencies were selected from use `selectVerbose=true`.

     ex:
     https://cassproject.github.io/cass-editor/index.html?select=Add&selectVerbose=true